97morningstar/COSC-3380-PointOfSale/README.md

 ### Solution :pill:

-1. Run the following in the /client:
+1. Run the following in the ./client:

+`cd client`

 `rm-rf node_modules`